JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

-### [Z-1] ElevatedAccess can make the `DaiGoldauction` contract insolvent by calling `notifyDistribution()` without transfering the tokens.
+### [Z-1] ElevatedAccess can make the `DaiGoldauction` contract insolvent by calling `notifyDistribution()` without transfering the amount

 The function is handy to incorporate donated tokens to `nextAuctionGoldAmount`.
-However, a compromised address with the right permissions could call this function and make the contract insolvent.

 ```solidity
     function notifyDistribution(uint256 amount) external override {